 - Pure Encapsulations BCAA's (branched chain amino acids) includes leucine.
 Leucine is the most potent stimulator of protein synthesis.
 Take 2-6 capsules daily with meals.

-- Whey protein powder is now available from grass-fed cows, richer in some of the vital nutrients dairy can contain.
-Whey protein powder has been shown to enhance the muscle-building effects of exercise, particularly resistance exercise.
+- Whey and beef protein powder have both been shown to enhance the muscle-building effects of exercise, particularly resistance exercise.
 Take 1-1/2 scoops to substitute for one of your mealtime servings of protein.

 Working against weight, or resistance exercise, is the most efficient way to maintain or rebuild muscle mass and strength.
 Two sessions a week of intense work can help to strengthen muscles, normalize weight and even to balance metabolism by its particular ability to boost growth hormone levels.
 If you are unfamiliar with resistance exercise, check out your local gym for a personal trainer.
 A TRX class is a good way to learn about body weight exercise.
 If you choose a personal trainer, please ask them to school you on safely lifting heavy weights, not tiny weights repeatedly--that is for a different purpose!